cthorrez/riix/README.md

+Open source implementations of online rating systems focusing on efficiency for offline experimentation

-## riix
+## License
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This work is licensed under a
+This package is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+I've chosen a non-commercial license as overbroad protection to prevent the use of this package in the gambling and odds setting industries.
+If you want to use riix for your business in any other area please do not hesitate to reach out and I'll happily grant you an eternal lifetime license. :)

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-Open source implementations of online rating systems.
-The focus is on efficiency for offline experimentation with static datasets, not for streaming/online applications.

 ## terms
 * Matchup: A single instance in which 2 or more entities compete.
 A generalization over a game, set, match, series, or round etc.